zhaoyao91/micro-action/README.md

 - headers: {'Content-Type': 'application/json'}
 - body: {cmd: String, input: Any}

 `cmd` is the identifier of the action to be called.
+It's a relative url with query string.
+The pathname part tells the action and target.
+The query part is more like tags for action used to further distinguish similar actions.
+Also, the order of query tokens is trivial.

+For example:

+- create
+- create/user
+- get/user
+- get/user?by=id
+- get/users?sortBy=name&sortBy=createdAt

+Note: `get/user` is different from `/get/user` and `get/user/`

 Any params or args should be put into `input`.